christinebyron/Continuous-Integration-Repository/README.md

 The steps taken to demonstrate this integration include:
 Here are the steps we will take:
-   1. Create a simple Python application (titled Flask)
+   1. Create a simple Python application
    2. Create tests for the application
    3. Add the config.yml file to repository
    4. Push changes to GitHub